illumos/ipd/ipd/0023/README.md

 delivered as `/platform/i86hvm/kernel/drv/amd64/cmdk` and it would appear we prefer modules in `/platform/i86hvm` to `/platform/i86pc` on Xen HVM.

-Another historical wart is that we do not appear to register `pci-ide` through `/etc/driver_aliases`, but rather through the obscure and outdated `/boot/solaris/devicedb/master` database.
-This should likely be corrected first.
-Then, we can either modify `pci-ide` to ignore Xen devices, or provide a HVM-specific stub device that will attach to a Xen-specific alias.
+~~Another historical wart is that we do not appear to register `pci-ide` through `/etc/driver_aliases`, but rather through the obscure and outdated `/boot/solaris/devicedb/master` database.
+This should likely be corrected first.~~  _[see issue 14628?]_ Then, we can either modify `pci-ide` to ignore Xen devices, or provide a HVM-specific stub device that will attach to a Xen-specific alias.

 In an AWS guest, we can see the PCI device has these aliases: